steamlink/steamlink/README.md

 - `ssl_certificate` -

 - `prefix` -	MQTT topic prefix
 - `data` - MQTT suffix for data messages
 - `control` -	MQTT suffix for control messages

 #### MQTT Broker

 Steamlink uses an MQTT broker for internal processing and for delivery of data traffic from and to network nodes.
-A built-in MQTT broker is used by default, the `mqtt_broker` entry in the `general` section will point to the configuration section for the internal broker.
-If you want to use an external MQTT broker, set `mqtt_broker` to `None` and set the connection pararamters for your broker in the `mqtt` section.
+A built-in MQTT broker is used by default, the `mqtt_broker` entry in the `[general]` section will point to the configuration section for the internal broker.
+If you want to use an external MQTT broker, set `mqtt_broker` to blank.
+The client connection pararamters to your broker are define in the `[mqtt]` section.